sleongkoan/RNACons/README.md

-# MC-Cons
+# RNACons

 ## Description

-MC-Cons is an algorithm that finds  RNA secondary structure consensus.
+RNACons is an algorithm that finds  RNA secondary structure consensus.
 That is, with a list of sequences and potential structures, it tries to find a group of structures, one per sequence, who have the greatest similarity between all of them.